CBS agrees to hand over '60 Minutes' Harris interview transcripts to FCC

 CBS says it will turn over an unedited transcript of its October interview with Kamala Harris to the Federal Communications Commission, part of President Donald Trump’s ongoing fight with the network over how it handled a story about his opponent.

-Trump sued CBS for $10 million over the “60 Minutes” interview, claiming it was deceptively edited to make Harris look good.
-Published reports said that CBS’ parent company, Paramount, has been talking to Trump’s lawyers about a settlement.
+Trump sued CBS for $10 billion over the “60 Minutes” interview, claiming it was deceptively edited to make Harris look good.
+Published reports said CBS’ parent company, Paramount, has been talking to Trump’s lawyers about a settlement.

 The network said Friday that it was compelled by Brendan Carr, Trump’s appointee as FCC chairman, to turn over the transcripts and camera feeds of the interview for a parallel investigation by the commission.
 “60 Minutes” has resisted releasing transcripts for this and all of its interviews, to avoid second-guessing of its editing process.

-Note: This story was first published on Jan.
-31, 2025.
-It was updated on Feb.
-1, 2025, to correct the amount of damages President Donald Trump is seeking in his lawsuit against CBS.
-He is seeking $10 billion, not $10 million.